RapidSpike/rapidspike-api-wrapper-php/README.md

 To interact with the API you must first have a RapidSpike subscription that allows access to the API.
 Then you need to generate API keys in your [account settings area](https://my.rapidspike.com/#/account/my-account/account-settings?tab=api).

-This bindings package is future proof as new end-points become available - it is mearly a wrapper that provides a standardised way to create end-points, package request data and authenticate in the API.
+This wrapper package is future proof as new end-points become available - it is mearly a wrapper that provides a standardised way to create end-points, package request data and authenticate in the API.

 ## Concepts

 #### End-point Chaining
-This bindings package is very simple, but provides you with a standard way to call our API.
+This wrapper package is very simple, but provides you with a standard way to call our API.
 End-points are built using a function-per-path segment or directly in the `call()` method.
 This makes use of magic methods so that we're future proofed against new end-points.
 ```
 /*
  * Read account API keys